Sixth Sunday of Easter & Holy Baptism

 THE PRAYER AFTER COMMUNION (Please stand)

-The celebrant sings the prayer and we reply:
+The priest sings the prayer and we reply:

 Amen.